fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 - known uses - description of any "real life" uses of the pattern that already exist
 - related patterns - list of other patterns that this pattern may rely on or that may rely on this pattern.

 Pattern discussions led to the development of the [Portland Pattern Repository](https://c2.com/ppr/titles.html).
-This used the WikiWikiWeb to gather documentation on understood patterns.
+This used the WikiWikiWeb (this was the first user editable website - wiki - created by Ward Cunningham in 1995) to gather documentation on understood patterns.
 The Hillside Group also gathered patterns together in their own [pattern catalog](https://hillside.net/patterns/patterns-catalog).
-There are numerous other pattern resources around the Internet.
+There are numerous other pattern resources around the Internet and a number of other books that I'd recommend:

+- "Refactoring: Improving the Design of Existing Code" by Martin Fowler
+- "Domain-Driven Design: Tackling Complexity in the Heart of Software" by Eric Evans
+- "Head First Design Patterns" by Eric Freeman and Bert Bates
+- "The Art of Software Security Assessment" by Mark Dowd, John McDonald, and Justin Schuh

 Once the idea of pattterns became widely accepted the concept of an anti-pattern arose.
 An anti-pattern in software engineering, project management, and business processes is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive.
 In software the first use of the term seemed to be in 1995 by computer programmer Andrew Koenig.
 It seemed to get its first big public boost with the publication of the book Anti Patterns by The "Upstart Gang of Four": William Brown, Raphael Malveau, Skip McCormick, and Tom Mowbray.